Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

     -   What Azure BCDR technologies will you implement for this classification?

-    -   Given this will be a PaaS implementation, provide details of how you will provide high availabilty (HA) and failover capabilities to these VMs once they are in Azure?
+    -   Given this will be a PaaS implementation, provide details of how you will provide high availability (HA) and failover capabilities to these VMs once they are in Azure?

     -   How will SQL Database be set up to support both scenarios?